-FIGS. 16 A-16C and 17 are pulse timing charts illusbasis).
-In the hereinafter disclosed system, the channel trating various clock and timing pulses of the system of FIGS. 2 and 3;
+FIGS. 16A-16C and 17 are pulse timing charts illus-30 trating various clock and timing pulses of the system of FIGS. 2 and 3;

-FIGS. 18 and 19 illustrate the manner in which the channel memory and the control memories are viewed as one large memory for accessing, in the system of
+FIGS. 18 and 19 illustrate the manner in which the channel memory and the control memories are viewed as one large memory for accessing, in the system of 35 FIGS. 2 and 3; and